-By using Windows PowerShell, you can automate the part of the upgrade process that upgrades data.
-Also, you can use the same scripts to test your upgrade process before you upgrade production databases.
+When you upgrade to Microsoft Dynamics NAV 2016, you must first upgrade the application code, and then you upgrade the data.
+By using Windows PowerShell, you can automate both parts of the upgrade process.
+Also, you can use the same scripts to test each step in your upgrade process before you upgrade production databases.

 Also, if you maintain multiple Microsoft Dynamics NAV databases, for example if you support multiple customers with the same Microsoft Dynamics NAV application, you can reduce the time that you spend upgrading each database by using Windows PowerShell scripts.
-In that case, you can upgrade the application locally, and then use scripts to roll out the upgrade of each database with a short time when each database is not available.
+In that case, you can upgrade the application locally, and then use scripts to roll out the upgrade of each database with reduced unavailability for each database.
 You can combine this automated upgrade with a migration to multitenancy if this makes maintenance easier for you.